Yarn Types {Everything You Need To Know!}

-THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.In this post, you will learn about different yarn types.
+THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

 And shopping online for knitting yarn can be equally as confusing, especially for a beginner.

-What’s the difference between a worsted weight and DK yarn?
+What’s the difference between a worsted weight and a DK yarn?
 Aran or Afghan?
 Super Bulky or Sport?

 To make things a bit clearer, this article sets out the different types of yarns available and helps you choose the right ball (or skein) of yarn for your beginner knitting project.